 BFA provides lockers for students in grades 6-8.
 Lockers are school property and do not belong to individual students.
 Students will be held responsible for any excessive damage to their lockers.
 BFA has the authority to search lockers when deemed necessary.
 Lockers must be kept closed when not in use to maintain the integrity of the fire corridors and to avoid careless accidents.
-Items outside of lockers or on the floor may be removed and disposed of.
+Items outside of lockers or on the floor may be removed and disposed of or placed in lost and found.

 It is the student's responsibility to keep lockers secured.
 Locker combinations are not to be given to anyone else.
 BFA cannot be held responsible for valuables that are taken and/or damaged from lockers.
-Students can decorate lockers with magnets, command strips, and vinyl stickers that can be easily removed.
+Students can decorate lockers with magnets and command strips that can be easily removed.